3 simple steps

 What questions will be asked?

-– your personal circumstances such as where you live and who with,
+- your personal circumstances

-– what supports you need
+- the supports you need

 (ii) You will also be asked how you want to manage your plan.
 To choose Plan Management and Plan Hero, you will need to give the Planner these details: